The automotive aftermarket industry is going to be worth $855 billion by 2028—and that’s just in the United States.

 PIES data standards include valuable information on aftermarket parts, including:

-While ACES and PIES share the common goal of simplifying the online sale of components and parts through data standardization, there are some key differences between the two:
+While ACES and PIES share the common goal of simplifying the online sale of components and parts through automotive data standardization, there are some key differences between the two:

 Combining ACES and PIES data gives you a comprehensive approach to managing automotive parts data.
 For example, a reseller might use ACES to determine whether a particular part is compatible with a vehicle and then consult PIES for detailed product information.